FenyoLab/EC_codeximaging/docs/README_celesta.md

 ![image](img/imaging_data.png)

-# Instructions for running full workflow
+# Instructions for full workflow

 Before you begin, make sure you have done the following: